 - Earnings are free from federal taxes when withdrawn for qualified education expenses.

-- Unlike most other education savings accounts, funds can be used for primary and secondary education in addition to higher education.
+- Funds can be used for primary and secondary education in addition to higher education.

 - You can contribute to a Coverdell Education Savings Account and a 529 savings plan during the same year.